 Nearly identical to Colorado, Washington legalized recreational use that exact same year and also allows adults over 21 to have up to an ounce of flower, or up to 7 grams of concentrates.

 The (Legalized) Territories

 As of February of 2022, all U.S. territories except American Samoa have legalized weed for medical use.
 They remain the only U.S. territory where weed is completely illegal with recreational use and cultivation being outlawed as well.

 However, two territories are the polar opposite in having full legalization: Guam and the Northern Mariana Islands.
 In November of 2014, Guam became the first territory in U.S. history to legalize medical use before the Virgin Islands decriminalized it that next month.
-Following medical use, legal recreational use would follow in 2018 for the Mariana Islands, leading to the Governor of Guam to legalize it in 2019 with hopes of regulating it like alcohol.
+Following medical use, legal recreational use would follow in 2018 for the Mariana Islands, leading to the Governor of Guam legalizing it in 2019 with hopes of regulating it like alcohol.

-Could more states legalize?
+Could more states legalize it?